csh970605/csh970605.github.io/_posts/2023-03-29-Data_Preprocessing.md

 + **Data transformation**: Normalize data to reduce dimensions and noise.<br>
 + **Data reduction**: Sample data records or attributes for easier data handling.<br>
 + **Data discretization**: Convert continuous attributes to categorical attributes for ease of use with certain machine learning methods.<br>
-+ **Text cleaning**: remove embedded characters that may cause data misalignment.
-For example, embedded tabs in a tab-separated data file, embedded new lines that may break records, for example.
++ **Text cleaning**: Remove embedded characters that may cause data misalignment.
+For example, embedded tabs in a tab-separated data file, or embedded new lines that may break records.

 # What is the order of data preprocessing?<br>
 1. **Taking care of missing data**<br>